sirius-ea/VireoXlibrary/README.md

 yarn add @sirius-rd/vireoxlibrary
 ```

-Installed and configured Tailwind CSS, go to the `tailwind.config.js` file and edit it as follows:
+Once Tailwind CSS is installed and configured, navigate to the `tailwind.config.js` file and edit it as follows:

 ```js
 module.exports = {